A Brief Introduction To Networks

 1) Do Networks in general come with risks?

-All business decisions come with risks which is why it very important to ensure that you do your due diligence and choose the right network.
+All business decisions come with risks, which is why it is very important to ensure that you do your due diligence and choose the right network.
 Some general areas of consideration include the following:

 - Who owns and administrates the network and is there any part that is outsourced?